TCCON/auto-priors-rs/README.md

 7. Initialize the database.
 From the repo root, run `cargo sqlx database create` then `cargo sqlx migrate run --source core-orm/migrations/`.
 8. Compile the project; from the repo root, run `cargo build`.
 If successful, the `tccon-priors-cli` and `tccon-priors-service` executables will be produced in `./target/debug`.
+    - Note, for deployment, you should use `cargo build --release` and find the executables under `./target/release` instead, as their will have much better optimization.
 9. Create a default configuration file.
 Assuming you want the file written to `auto-priors.toml`, the command to run from the repo root is `./target/debug/tccon-priors-cli config gen auto-priors.toml`.
 Modify this file as needed.
 10. Add the path to your new config file to the `.env` file.
 Assuming the config file created in step 9 is at the path `/home/tccon/auto-priors-rs/auto-priors.toml`, add the following line to the `.env` file: